LeKangouroo/jinni/docs/project-structure.md

 1. `boilerplate/_common/` contains files that are not specific to a type of boilerplate.
 2. `boilerplate/classic` contains files for classic websites only.
 3. `boilerplate/spa` contains files for Single Page Applications only.
-[Vue.js] is the selected framework, but can be easily replaced.
+[React] is the selected framework.

 ### docs/